Skip to main content

 A recording of the online conversation on how knowledge can be understood as something alive, situated, and spatially mediated.
 The conversation also celebrates the publication of the book Creative Pragmatics for Active Learning in STEM Education (Springer, 2025).
 The conversation was recorded on October 8, 2025.

-– One of the aims of the book is to relate some of its insights to educational practice, with a particular focus on STEM didactics,
+– One of the aims of the book is to relate practices and insights from art and design to educational practice, with a particular focus on STEM, said Professor Connie Svabo, Head of the STEM Education Research Center at the University of Southern Denmark, as she welcomed the webinar participants.

 Read more about Creative Pragmatics for Active Learning in STEM Education here.